 Contact hours (4 total): 2 lecture, 2 lab Analysis of machine design.
 Design and development of engineering drawings for machine components.
-Converting engineering drawings into programs using computer simulations and CAM software to test programs and produce parts.
-Develop an all terrain
+Converting engineering drawings into programs using computer simulations and CAM software to test programs and produce parts.Develop an all terrain robot.

-Prerequisite(s): ENT 1000, ENT 1050, ENT 1400 or ENT
+Prerequisite(s): ENT 1000 or ENT 1100 and ENT 1050 or ENT 1300